 Gaming AI demonstrations require specialized setups:

-Multiple Display Outputs: Code editor, game window, and profiler displays require three separate video feeds.
-Picture-in-picture capabilities for showing AI decision trees alongside gameplay.
+Multiple Display Outputs: Code editor, game window, and profiler displays require separate video feeds.
+Picture-in-picture capabilities for showing AI decision trees alongside gameplay enhance presentations significantly.

-Network Requirements: Live multiplayer demonstrations need 100Mbps symmetric connections with sub-20ms latency to game servers.
+Network Requirements: Live multiplayer demonstrations need fast, low-latency connections to game servers.
 Have backup recorded demonstrations for all network-dependent content.

 Audio Configuration: Game audio includes positional sound, voice chat, and background music.
 Provide separate audio channels for game sound and speaker microphone to prevent feedback.

-Build 30-minute technical rehearsal time into speaker schedules.
-Gaming demonstrations fail more often than PowerPoint presentations.
+Build substantial technical rehearsal time into speaker schedules.
+Gaming demonstrations fail more often than PowerPoint presentations, and experienced gaming speakers know to prepare fallback options.

 Intellectual Property and NDA Requirements